playswap-org/play-docs/open-beta/supported-games.md

 **Supported console games:**

-- Based on our current testing we support all console games.
+- Based on our current testing; we support all console games.
 If you test with a game and have some issues.
 Please contact us on Discord.

 **List of supported PC games:**